-Provider contracted d with DHSS and enrolled as a MO HealthNet provider.
-I IOVIGEI COmmacie u wiiii Diibb anu cinonica as a mo Ticalum vet brovider.
+Provider contracted with DHSS and enrolled as a MO HealthNet provider.
+Provider contracted with DHNN and enrolled as a MUT HealthNet provider

 SHCN will verify prior to contract approval and renewal every 3 years as needed based on service monitoring concerns.